betaout/betaout-opencart-ecommerce/README.md

 a) "API Key" - This is your API Key .
 Get this from the Click  Tab 'Idea & Docs ' then APIKEY tab on your Betaout admin panel.

-e) "Project Id" - This is your  Project Id.
+b) "Project Id" - This is your  Project Id.
 Get this from the Click  Tab 'Idea & Docs ' then APIKEY tab on your Betaout admin panel